Detroit Tigers (4-6) at Houston Astros (6-4)

 The Line: Houston Astros -175 / Detroit Tigers +161 --- Over/Under: 9 Click to Get Latest Betting Odds

-The Detroit Tigers and the Houston Astros meet Monday in MLB action from Minute Maid Park.
+The Detroit Tigers and Houston Astros meet Tuesday in MLB action at Minute Maid Park.

 The Detroit Tigers need a win after losing six of their last eight games.
 The Tigers have scored 11 runs in their last three games and three or less runs in five of their last eight games.
 The Tigers have lost five straight games when scoring three or less runs.
 Jeimer Candelario leads the Tigers with 10 hits and five RBI while Willi Castro and Wilson Ramos have combined for 16 hits and five RBI.
 Matthew Boyd gets the ball, and he is 1-1 with a 2.13 ERA and 10 strikeouts this season.
 Boyd is 2-1 with a 5.91 ERA and 17 strikeouts in his career against the Astros.